official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 out its interpretation in an explanation of its vote, “consider” was an active verb implying a subsequent decision, and a two stage approach would be required.

-184 Manuscript comment Powell to Manning on Letter Manning to McDonald, 16 October 2002, ‘Iraq: Conversation with Condi Rice’.
+[^184]: Manuscript comment Powell to Manning on Letter Manning to McDonald, 16 October 2002,
-185 Manuscript comment Manning to Powell, 16 October 2002, on Letter Manning to McDonald,
+[^185]: Manuscript comment Manning to Powell, 16 October 2002, on Letter Manning to McDonald,
 16 October 2002, ‘Iraq: Conversation with Condi Rice’.
-186 Letter Manning to McDonald, 16 October 2002, ‘Iraq: Conversation with Condi Rice’.
+[^186]: Letter Manning to McDonald, 16 October 2002, ‘Iraq: Conversation with Condi Rice’.
-187 Minute Manning to Powell, 16 October 2002, ‘Iraq: The Second Resolution Dilemma’.
+[^187]: Minute Manning to Powell, 16 October 2002, ‘Iraq: The Second Resolution Dilemma’.
-188 Manuscript comment Powell to PM on Minute Manning to Powell, 16 October 2002, ‘Iraq: The Second Resolution Dilemma’.
+[^188]: Manuscript comment Powell to PM on Minute Manning to Powell, 16 October 2002, ‘Iraq: The Second

 305